zlabjp/nghttpx-ingress-lb/README.md

   all proxied services are accessible via TLS.
 - Ingress allows regular expression in `.spec.rules[*].http.paths[*].path`, but nghttpx does not support it.
+- nghttpx Ingress controller may fail to apply new backend configuration if the number of backend servers is high.
+This is because nghttpx limits the size of configuration file under 16KiB by default.
+To increase this limit, use `api-max-request-body` option in [ConfigMap](#custom-nghttpx-configuration).
+The future version of nghttpx will have larger limit by default so that users don't be bothered by this limitation.

 ## Building from source